Mathematics for Physics and Astronomy

 In this year-long module you’ll learn about the two main themes relating to the description of important physical properties of matter; thermodynamics and statistical mechanics.
 You’ll discover that they share common features through two hours of lectures weekly and four practical workshops throughout the year.

-In this module, you are introduced to the concepts of scalar and vector fields, will be extended by introducing the mathematics of vector calculus, that can be used to describe these fields.
+In this module, you are introduced to the concepts of scalar and vector fields, which will be extended by introducing the mathematics of vector calculus, that can be used to describe these fields.
 The mathematics will then be used to provide a framework for describing, understanding and using the laws of electromagnetism.

 Many physical systems support the propagation of waves, from the familiar waves on the surface of water to the electromagnetic waves that we perceive as light.
 The first half of the module will focus on optics: the study of light.
 Topics to be covered will include: geometrical optics; wave description of light; interference and diffraction; optical interferometry.
 The second half of the module will introduce more general methods for the discussion of wave propagation, and Fourier methods.